microsoft/Windows-driver-samples/general/tracing/evntdrv/README.md

 ---
 topic: sample
-description: Demonstrates the use of the Event Tracing for Windows (ETW) API in a driver.
+description: "Demonstrates the use of the Event Tracing for Windows (ETW) API in a driver."
 languages:
 - cpp
 products: